DutyCalculator Country guides

 GST applies to most imported goods, with a few exemptions.
 The main exemptions are for certain foodstuffs, some medical aids and imports that qualify for certain duty concessions.
 GST is applied at 10% of the Value of the Taxable Importation (VoTI), which is the sum of the customs value (CV), any duty payable, the cost of freight and insurance, and any Wine Equalisation Tax (if applicable).

-Imports with a product value up to AU$ 1000 are exempt from duty, GST and Import Processing Charge.
+Imports with a FOB value, i.e. product value excluding shipping and insurance cost, up to AU$ 1000 are exempt from duty, GST and Import Processing Charge.

 Other taxes and customs fees